aimeos/aimeos-docs/src/admin/jsonadm/error-handling.md

-Errors can an will occur sooner or later.
+Errors can and will occur sooner or later.
 The [JSON API](https://jsonapi.org/) standard like every REST protocol uses the HTTP status codes to signal error conditions.
 Used HTTP status codes are:

 * 2xx : Successful operation
     * 200 : Operation was performed successfully